Dmagine/musc/README.md

 * The evaluation is more accurate than existing approaches.

-* The hyperparameter optimization support utilizing multiple GPUs.
+* The hyperparameter optimization supports utilizing multiple GPUs.

 ## Acknowledgement